pipe/whipi/README.md

 # whipi
 A minimal WHIP implementation for the Raspberry Pi.
-It sends Mic and Camera to a WHIP endpoint
+It sends Camera (and Mic soon) to a WHIP endpoint

 Requires a Raspberry Pi with a PiCam and Java 11.